 At this point in my kids’ culinary careers, I am always with them in the kitchen.
 No one is using a knife or turning on the stove without me.
 When your kids are ready for unsupervised cooking, there’s a whole other set of rules you want to introduce, but these are just the basics for supervised cooking.

 - This seems so basic but you would be surprised how often your kids should be washing their hands not just before cooking but also during.
 You want to teach them to prevent their germs spreading to the entire family — and it also protects them.

 - First, you want to make sure that the counter is at waist-level with the kids so they can see what they’re cutting.
 You can definitely use a stool if needed.
 When your kids get older they will learn proper knife grip technique.
 I’ve actually shown my kids how to do it the “correct” way, but honestly, at this point, I’m more concerned that just making sure they’re totally safe.
 As long as they’re comfortable and not doing anything dangerous like keeping their fingers too close to the blade I don’t interfere.
 I figure that anything that’s too awkward for them is more likely to result in mishaps.

-- In terms of what knives I use Ryder really just uses a plastic eating utensil and I encourage him to not use his other hand by keeping it behind his back.
+- In terms of what knives I use, Ryder really just uses a plastic eating utensil and I encourage him to keep his other hand behind his back.

 - Finally, Avery is super cautious but I trust her to use a real knife but I’m also always watching.

 - This is both a health and safety issue.
 My kids love to tell me that they will clean their mess up later, but how likely is it that they’ll actually remember there was raw egg on the counter or that someone spilled something on the floor?

 - It is so tempting to lick the spoon of the cookie dough batter, but don’t do it.
 Food-born illnesses like salmonella are such a serious issue and so not worth it.
 Get your kids in the habit of asking before they taste.